tgi-io/tgi-core/spec/README.md

 <blockquote>returns <strong>Punched Card SurrogateInterface</strong> as expected
 </blockquote>
 #### start()
-<p>The start method initiates the interface and passes a callback for the interface to submit requests.
-The callback must pass a Request object followed by an optional callback for responses to the request e.g. interface.start ( function ( request, response(callback) ) ) {}</p>
+The start method initiates the interface and passes a callback for the interface to submit requests.
+The callback must pass a Request object followed by an optional callback for responses to the request e.g. interface.start ( function ( request, response(callback) ) ) {}

 &nbsp;<b><i>Application parameter is required:</i></b>
 ```javascript
 new SurrogateInterface().start();